Pine Hills, Florida: History

 As newer neighborhoods developed offering more housing options, rental rates dropped and housing became more affordable for residents.
-Paired with the long-term effects of post-desegregation white flight, neglect from the Orange County government, particularly from the Orange County Board of Commissioners, has resulted in higher crime, and the perpetuation of the "'Crime Hills' narrative'" that the area is a less safe, or desirable place to live.
+Paired with the long-term effects of post-desegregation white flight, neglect from the Orange County government, particularly from the Orange County Board of Commissioners, has resulted in higher crime, and the perpetuation that the area is a less safe or desirable place to live.
 As of 2013, Pine Hills' perception as a high-crime area has begun to shift in a positive direction, by virtue of community-wide initiatives and efforts led by residents.
 Many schools and churches offer after-school programs and to some extent, free daycare.
 The Orlando Police Department has collaborated with the Orange County Sheriff's Office to prevent crime by increasing patrols through the neighborhoods.
 The government of Orange County is also increasing code enforcement and issuing citations to property owners who neglect to maintain their home's appearance.

 Recent developments in Pine Hills included the reconstruction of Evans High School main campus on Silver Star Road; completed in 2012.

-Reconstruction with the latest technology was also completed at Meadowbrook Middle, Robinswood Middle, Pine Hills, Rolling Hills, and Mollie E. Ray Elementary Schools.
-Additional development includes Orlando's newest "Chinatown", located along west Colonial Drive across from the Pine Hills Marketplace.
+Reconstruction was also completed at Meadowbrook and Robinswood Middle Schools, and Pine Hills, Rolling Hills, and Mollie E. Ray Elementary Schools.
+Additional development includes Orlando's newest "Chinatown," located along west Colonial Drive across from the Pine Hills Marketplace.
 West Colonial Drive, one of the main highways in Pine Hills, was redesigned and construction completed in 2011, bringing better traffic management and improved landscaping to Pine Hills.
 Other traffic improvement initiatives in Pine Hills included repaving and redesigning the intersection of Pine Hills and Silver Star Roads.
 Future initiatives include the expansion of Pine Hills Road south to LB Mcleod Road.
 Lynx, the local transportation agency, is constructing a SuperStop transit connection for multiple bus routes to provide easy access for workers.